Dollree Mapp: Exclusionary rule

 In Mapp v.
 Ohio, the Supreme Court deemed it unconstitutional to use the evidence of pornography gathered from the police officers when they illegally searched Mapp's house.
 This ruling was based on the protection from "an unreasonable search or seizure" stated in the Fourth Amendment.
 However, the exclusionary rule is not cited in the Constitution, but rather a Supreme Court implication.
 The Supreme Court "found that the Fourteenth Amendment right to due process of law and the Fourth Amendment right against unreasonable searches and seizures could not be properly enforced as long as illegally obtained evidence continued to be presented in court."
-This realization of the Court is what allowed Dollree Mapp and her lawyer to make a "motion to suppress" the evidence.
+This realization of the Court is what allowed Mapp and her lawyer to make a "motion to suppress" the evidence.
 In other words, having the judge determine whether the evidence was gathered legally.
 In Mapp's case it was not, so the evidence was not included in the trial.
 In the majority opinion, the Supreme Court "recognized that the purpose of the exclusionary rule "is to deter - to compel respect for the constitutional guaranty in the only effectively available way - by removing the incentive to disregard it."
 However, the Court makes an effort to say that it is not the exclusionary rule which sets the appellant free, "it is the law that sets him free."
 In Mapp v.
 Ohio, when Mapp's conviction was overturned it was due to the fact that the law "gives to the individual no more than that which the Constitution guarantees him."
 Mapp v.
 Ohio, Gideon v.
 Wainwright, and Miranda v.
 Arizona, were all major cases that had large effects on policing and search warrant requirements thereafter.

 Career

-Dollree Mapp moved to New York after her Supreme Court case.
+Mapp moved to New York after her Supreme Court case.
 In 1971, Mapp was arrested and sentenced to eight years in prison for the possession of heroin.
 After serving prison time in the Bedford Hills Correctional Facility for Women, Mapp worked for a non-profit that "provided legal assistance to inmates."
-She also worked as a talented seamstress and dressmaker, in addition to other businesses, such as beauty and upholstery.
+She also worked as a seamstress and dressmaker, in addition to other businesses, such as beauty and upholstery.
 Her niece Carolyn Mapp stated that some of her aunt's businesses "were legitimate, and some of them were whatever they were.”
 Mapp also spoke at law schools and about her SCOTUS case.
 Later, in 1987, she was interviewed by a political science professor and the book was later published.

 Later years

-Dollree Mapp was the sole survivor of her immediate relatives after her daughter Barbara died in 2002.
+Mapp was the sole survivor of her immediate relatives after her daughter Barbara died in 2002.
 It was around this time as well that Mapp began to show the beginning signs of dementia.
 She tried to stay active in her late eighties, but died on October 31, 2014, in Conyers, Georgia, at the age of 91.
 Her great-niece Tiffany recalled, “My great aunt was very, very, very strong-willed,” adding: “She didn’t prepare for death.
 I think Aunt Dolly thought she was going to live forever.”